msillano/ms_symtools/MDexcange/README.md

 notes:

  - The use of MarkdownPad2 is mandatory: I tested many MD editors, and the transformation MD->HTML is handled in different ways by different programs.
 As extra, MarkdownPad2 offers an easy management of CSS, also on free version, useful to change the look of the HTML output.
  - The default installation uses the locale windows char set.
-To have a 'international' version, that handle all Unicode chars in the same document, you must upgrade to SAXON XSLT engine.
+To have an 'international' version, that handle all Unicode chars in the same document, you must upgrade to SAXON XSLT engine.